open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 }
 ```

-Besides displaying the text of a todo item, we need to indicate whether the todo item is finished or not.
+Apart from displaying the text of a todo item, we need to indicate whether the todo item is finished or not.

 Let's update our data structure from strings to objects and display the finished state on the screen: